 It is essential for vocational rehabilitation counselors to understand these additional hurdles when it comes to helping job seekers with disabilities and African American to find competitive integrated employment.

-If you’d like to learn more about this topic, we welcome you to join us at our upcoming webinar: Racial Capitalism: A Fundamental Cause of Covid-19 Pandemic Inequities on February 17, 2022.
+If you’d like to learn more about this topic, we welcome you to watch these TACQE webinars:

 Related Resources